Freder-chen/vitp/README.md

 # Swelling-ViT PyTorch implementation

-This is a PyTorch/GPU implementation of the paper: [ViT-P: Rethinking Data-efficient Vision Transformers from Locality](https://arxiv.org/abs/2203.02358).
+This is a PyTorch/GPU implementation of the paper: [Swelling-ViT: Rethinking Data-efficient Vision Transformers from Locality](https://arxiv.org/abs/2203.02358).

 ## Performance